xcart/xcart-docs/_pages/kb_en/multivendor/trusted_nontrusted_vendors/trusted_nontrusted_vendor_experience/index.md

    * Submit their new products for approval by the storefron operator/store administrator.
      See {% link "Getting new products approved for publishing" ref_4NXPSgua %}

+   * Find out the publication status of their products.